compilerla/compiler.la/_posts/2023-12-13-gift-guide.md

     <img
         src="/assets/blog/ornament.jpeg"
         alt="image of a christmas tree ornament with a cartoon train surrounded by snowflakes" />
-    <figcaption>image of a christmas tree ornament with a cartoon train surrounded by snowflakes.
+    <figcaption>An image of a christmas tree ornament with a cartoon train surrounded by snowflakes.
 Photograph courtesy of Metro.</figcaption>
 </figure>

 ## [2.
 NYC MTA Token T-shirt](https://onlyny.com/collections/tees/products/mta-token-t-shirt?variant=40202854039636)